lukacsg/openlostcat/README.md

 }
 ```

-The and-combination of implication subexpressions will also result in universal quantification.
-In other words, defining two or more implication rules for a single category will be interpreted as each of them must hold for all map objects in the proximity of the location, to be in the defined category.
-It is, in fact, follows the common-sense interpretation of combining implication rules.
+The and-combination of negation or implication subexpressions will also result in universal quantification.
+In other words, defining two or more negation or implication rules for a single category will be interpreted as each of them must hold for all map objects in the proximity of the location, to be in the defined category.
+It is, in fact, follows the common-sense interpretation of combining negation or implication rules.

 The following examples are therefore equivalent, with the first one being a shorthand of the second one, meaning a place belongs to the category being defined if _all_ nearby public transport services and supermarkets are wheelchair-accessible: